AerialArmourAquisition/Machine_Learning/Exercise_1/README.md

 ## Exercise 1

 Training an ML classification model from a pre-labelled dataset.
+To start, create a new Git branch in this repo and either create a copy of the classification notebook with a new name, or work within a Python IDE and copy the code you need to get started.
+Push to the repo and highlight issues within your branch, or ask on the discord for help with errors.

 ### Aims:
   - To explore basic data loading, manipulation, and visualisation